Partners-Yemen (PY) opened in early 2009, to support civil society development, conflict resolution, leadership development, and civic engagement.

 Development Dialogue Forum (DDF)

-DDF was an initiative funded by the U.S. Embassy.
-The purpose of the program was to create an open, safe, and neutral forum for influential tribal and civic leaders from Mareb to discuss critical development issues facing their governorate with key government officials, donors, and the private sector.
+DDF was an initiative focused on creating an open, safe, and neutral forum for influential tribal and civic leaders from Mareb to discuss critical development issues facing their governorate with key government officials, donors, and the private sector.
 Facilitated discussions and relevant training sessions empowered Marebi tribal leaders to engage their communities and local councils in promoting the idea of community-driven development and acquiring new techniques for resolving conflict.
 In October 2010, the program was rolled out in the Shabwa governorate.

 The Balqees Initiative (TBI)

 In October 2010, the project was extended into the Shabwa region.
-The aim is to reach an additional 30,000 women and youth through local woman leaders.
+The aim is to reach an additional 30,000 women and youth through local women leaders.

 Yemen Community-Based Conflict Mitigation Program (Y-CCM)

-The Y-CCM program, funded by USAID/CMM, was created by Partners for Democratic Change and Partners-Yemen to work with Yemeni CBOs and local councils in tribal areas to establish conflict mitigation interventions.
+The Y-CCM program was created by Partners and PY to work with Yemeni community-based organizations (CBOs) and local councils in tribal areas to establish conflict mitigation interventions.

 This two-year program intended to build sustainable systems for immediate and long-term interventions that address root causes of conflicts.
 In a water-scarce country like Yemen, these root causes include natural resources and extend to a lack of access to educational and health services and conflict between corporations and local communities.
 These interventions were community-based mitigation and reconciliation mechanisms developed in under-served tribal areas.
 The program also empowered Yemeni youth and women by actively including participants from these groups in each step of the process.